Part 4: How to set up Password Reset for SQL Membership users in Forms-based Authentication by using security questions.

 - Part One – How to setup Password Reset for Active Directory users in Windows Authentication by using security questions

-- Part Two – How to setup Password Reset for Active Directory users in Windows Authentication by a using email address
+- Part Two – How to setup Password Reset for Active Directory users in Windows Authentication by a using an email address

 - Part Three – How to setup Password Reset for SQL Membership users in Forms-Based Authentication by using an email address